radcamp/radcamp.github.io/Brisbane2025/setup.md

 If you'd like to have more information about Jupyter, check out their [website](https://jupyter.org/).

->**IMPORTANT: These cloud resources will not persist past he workshop.** The Eaton lab JupyterHub server is only accessible for your account for the duration of this workshop.
+>**IMPORTANT: These cloud resources will not persist past the workshop.** The Eaton lab JupyterHub server is only accessible for your account for the duration of this workshop.
 After the workshop we will delete user accounts and restrict access permissions, so don't save anything valuable here!